-Texting in traffic like David Beckham isn’t the only offence that could see British motorists have their license taken away, drivers have been reminded.
+Texting in traffic like David Beckham isn’t the only offense that could see British motorists have their license taken away, drivers have been reminded.

 Driving specialists from LeaseCar.uk have highlighted what constitutes using a mobile phone behind the wheel, along with other unsafe conduct that could see Brits banned as well as fined.